 After that every service station that Adrian operated for Total he introduced cheap affordable self drive vehicle hire.
 When Youngs of Fareham the Ford main agent went into receivership Total Oil asked Adrian to operate the site and the forecourt, the Ford franchise had gone so self drive was introduced.
 The same happened with Littlehampton Road Service Station and West Tarring Service Station in Worthing which Adrian operated for Total, but this was called obviously, Worthing Van Hire.

 A decision was made to purchase two units at Regent Trade Park on the main A32 half way between Fareham and Gosport and so serving both towns.
 A more up market approach was needed and Fareham Self Drive Limited was created, offering a range of now 82 Cars, Mpv's, Vans, Lorries and Minibuses from 7 - 17 seats.
 But still at very competitive prices.
 A niche was identified in the market for cheap affordable vehicle hire and Fareham Self Drive is still filling that niche.
-Likewise in Winchester we are Alco Van Hire, in Southsea, Southsea Self Drive but strangely in Worthing we are now Getaway Cars.
 We have recently lauched our enhanced minibus focused side of the business: South Coast Minibus Hire.

 All offering great value for money for self drive vehicle hire.